chinhnguyen93/clock_api/README.md

 # README

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+* Ruby version: 3.0.0

-* System dependencies

-* Configuration
+* Rails version: 6.1.3.1

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+Setup steps:

-* ...
+* bundle install

+* rails db:create db:migrate db:seed

+The api test with Postman (You can import this file to Postman and test): https://drive.google.com/file/d/1UY9QG_uC1mzJwepzLWytj-fCj35u0RO6/view?usp=sharing